whizzml/examples/automl/automl-script/readme.md

 **WARNING** All the fields that appear as `non-preferred` in train, validation or test datasets will be considered `non-preferred` in all the resources created by AutoML.
-It doesn't matter if they are set as non-preferred in train, validation or test dataset.
+It doesn't matter in which dataset (train, validation or test) they are set as non-preferred fields.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset